Rapid and Reliable Quadruped Motion Planning with Omnidirectional Jumping: Introduction

-The contributions of this paper are as follows: \begin{enumerate} \item A trajectory optimization that efficiently generates collision-free, omnidirectional jumps onto different heights. \item A condensed representation of the robot's jumping capabilities, suitable for use in fast high-level planning. \item A real-time, high-level planner that uses jump feasibility to generate trajectories that are (A) able to cover terrain accessible only through omnidirectional jumping and (B) reliable against the effects of variability in execution. \item Demonstration of the framework on the Mini Cheetah Vision~\cite{kim2020vision}.
-The robot successfully plans and follows goal-oriented paths that involve forward, lateral, and rotational jumps onto surfaces as high as 35cm - 1.35 times taller than the robot's nominal hip height. \end{enumerate}
+The contribution of this paper is a hierarchical planning and control framework that enables execution of motion plans that traverse complex multi-layered terrain.
+To address the challenge posed by using models of varying complexity at different hierarchy levels, we learn a condensed representation of robot's jumping capabilities.
+This classifier allows us to generate long-horizon, geometric motion plans that are dynamically feasible.
+To account for the process noise in the hardware execution of these plans, we use a robustness metric to select jumps that minimize the risk of failure~\cite{heim2020learnable}.
+We demonstrate the framework on the Mini Cheetah Vision~\cite{kim2020vision}.
+The robot successfully generates and follows goal-oriented motion plans that involve forward, lateral, and rotational jumps onto surfaces as high as the robot's nominal hip height.

 The remainder of this paper adheres to the following structure.
 Section II provides an overview of the framework.
 Section III details the formulation of the kino-dynamic optimization that generates the jumping motions.
-Section IV discusses the jump feasibility classifier used by the high-level planner and how variability in jumping parameters, driven by the uncertainty in the hardware execution, informs jump selection.
-Section V details the specifics of a path planning algorithm used to generate reliable high-level trajectories involving both walking and jumping.
+Section IV discusses the jump feasibility classifier used by the high-level planner and how variability in the jump parameters, driven by the process noise in hardware execution, informs jump selection.
+Section V describes the planning algorithm used to generate reliable motion plans involving walking and jumping.
 Section VI discusses the results of deploying this framework on the MIT Mini Cheetah Vision, and Section VII concludes the work and looks towards future research.